secondsight/secondsight-hardware/README.md

 the *coolest* design, this is functional and allows testing of the hardware.
 It's main advantage is that it is simple and works with all phones.

+### lenses.scad

+This file contains functions to define and use descriptions of particular lenses.
+We want designs to be able to depend on both the physical and optical characteristics of a lens, without having a bunch of random constants to deal with (and pass around).
+This file defines a vector structure and accessors to keep those parameters in check.

+#### lens\_descriptor(name)

+This function returns the vector that describes a lens we already know.
+You can think of it as a factory object for known lenses.
+It currently has values for the lenses we used in prototyping.

+#### Accessor methods

+Each accessor takes the lens description as a parameter and returns the requested data from the vector.
+This is a lot more readable than just dealing with random vector indices.
+All lengths are in mm.

+   * lens\_diam(lens) - lens diameter
+   * lens\_focal\_length(lens) - focal length
+   * lens\_phone\_offset(lens) - measured nominal distance from lens to phone
+   * lens\_fov(lens) - measured minimum field of view at the phone\_offset
+   * lens\_rim\_thickness(lens) - thickness of the rim of the lens
+   * lens\_front\_height(lens) - distance from rim to the front of the lens
+   * lens\_thickness(lens) - overall thickness of the lens
+   * lens\_back\_height(lens) - distance from the rim to the back of the lens

 ## Non-Source Files

 ### Makefile